5 Easy and Coool CSS Menu Tricks

 }

-Play with the transform-origin value.
-Set it to center and it expands outward from the middle.
-Set it to right and it slides the other way.
-Small change, totally different feel.
+Play with transform-origin.
+Set it to center and the line expands outward from the middle; set it to right and it reverses direction.
+One word, completely different feel.

-You’ve seen this on apps like Spotify and Linear.
-The active menu item gets a soft, rounded background “pill” behind it.
-It makes the whole nav feel more like a UI component than a list of links — and users love it because it clearly tells them where they are.
+You’ve seen this in apps like Linear and Spotify: the current item sits inside a soft, rounded “pill,” and hovering any item gives it a gentle background tint.
+It makes the nav read as a single UI component rather than a row of links, and it tells people exactly where they are.

 nav {